TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Syntax/FileImports/Index.rst

 The following features can make file inclusion unnecessary:

-*   :ref:`Automatic global inclusion of user TSconfig of extensions <t3tsconfig:usersettingdefaultusertsconfig>`
+*   :ref:`Automatic global inclusion of user TSconfig of extensions <usersettingdefaultusertsconfig>`
-*   :ref:`Automatic global inclusion of page TSconfig of extensions <t3tsconfig:pagesettingdefaultpagetsconfig>`
+*   :ref:`Automatic global inclusion of page TSconfig of extensions <pagesettingdefaultpagetsconfig>`
-*   :ref:`Automatic page TSconfig on site level <t3tsconfig:include-static-page-tsconfig-per-site>`
+*   :ref:`Automatic page TSconfig on site level <include-static-page-tsconfig-per-site>`
 *   :ref:`TypoScript provider for sites and sets <t3coreapi:site-sets-typoscript>`
     automatically loads TypoScript per site when the site set is included in the site configuration.